Noklak

-Noklak is the headquarters of Noklak district.
-The district was officially inaugurated by Nagaland's Chief Minister, Neiphiu Rio on January 20, 2021, and is located in the easternmost part of India.
-Noklak district is the headquarter of Khiamniungan Nagas in the Indian state of Nagaland.
+Noklak is the headquarters of the Noklak district.
+The district was officially inaugurated by the Nagaland's Chief Minister, Neiphiu Rio, on January 20, 2021, and is located in the easternmost part of India.
+Noklak district is the headquarters of the Khiamniungan Nagas in the Indian state of Nagaland.

 Noklak is one of the most popular tourist attractions owing to its gamut of tribal festivities.
 This North-Eastern village offers a great view of the mountains and vales of the Himalayan Range.
 It has recently become quite popular amidst tourists and is filled with tribesmen and their cultures and ancient traditions.
 This village is quite modernized on one hand and global education has reached the corners of Noklak which helps the tribesmen learn the global language of English and communicate with the tourists fluently.
 The Khiamniungan tribe are the prime inhabitants of this village and they are widely known for their cane work, handicrafts and artefacts.